 $500,000 a Year Boudoir Studio with Evoke Boudoir

 Today we interview Danielle Tercerio, the owner of Evoke Boudoir, who shares her journey to success in her photography business.
 She emphasizes taking small calculated risks, charging accordingly, and forming partnerships with other women-owned businesses.
 Danielle also values flexibility and prioritizes her family, children, happiness, and sanity.
 She shares her success with the High Rollers Program and a $5,000 giveaway.
 Additionally, she discusses the importance of getting many ‘no’s’ in order to get more ‘yeses’, prospecting, and running ads on Facebook and Google.
 It also emphasizes treating employees well, engaging with potential clients on social media, and creating a system that can be passed down to others.
-Finally, Umberto emphasizes the importance of taking responsibility, using Tiktok, email marketing, and video to reach potential customers, and creating passive income.
+Finally, Humberto emphasizes the importance of taking responsibility, using Tiktok, email marketing, and video to reach potential customers, and creating passive income.

 NORTH VIRGINIA & WASHINGTON DC’S #1 BOUDOIR PHOTOGRAPHY STUDIO